iplot-viz/iplotprocessing/iplotProcessing/README.md

         to evaluating the expression.
   + The key must also encode the data-source.
     + Ex: varname=IP1, DS=JET and varname=IP1, DS=codacuda must be unique.
-+ The processor
++ The procedure to add a Signal,
-  + will have access to the global environment of the context it is registered with.
-  + and a local environment for the real data, time, units information.
-  + will need an input expression.
+  + Context will need a variable name and a data source.
     + Ex. with codacuda DS, something like `${SignalName-X-Y-Z}+${SignalNameOther}` or simply `SignalName-X-Y-Z`
     + Ex. with imasuda DS, something like `${core_profiles/profiles_1d/j_ohmic} + ${something/similar/to/the/previous/one}` or simply `core_profiles/profiles_1d/j_ohmic`
-    + If alias is provided, register the alias globally.
-  + use a parsing tool to decode the input expression.
+  + Context uses a parsing tool to decode the input expression.
   + insert the key-value (varname: resource) in the global environment.
     + resource is a Signal.
+  + During this stage the environment cannot yet be used to evaluate expressions.
+    + The Signal's input expression should contain entries that are hash values (from the environment)
+    + At the time of addition, the Signal's input expression is in ASCII format.
+    + The parsing tool can interpret keys from its varDict, localDict member.
+  + It is required to **build** the context map.
+  + The process of building the context map implies that the existing environment must be used in the Signal's input expression.
++ An expression can be evaluated with the context.
-  + might have call some function to fetch the resource
+  + It might have call some function to fetch the resource
     + So expose a callback that shall be used to fetch the resource.
 This can be set in the user-app
-    + The callback parameters could be time, data, units, ....
+    + The callback parameters could be time range, pulse number, no. of samples, ...
-    + The processor will create a `Signal` object for each of the variable name i.e, the words in `${}`.
-    + We do not make any call to get the data.
-That is part of iplotDataAccess.
     + You are only required to provide a callback that will initialize a resource for a signal
   + now eval the expression. `core/Signal` has implementations for every mathematical operation and other complex stuff too(`__getitem__`).
 So ${Sig1} + ${Sig2} evaluates correctly in python.
+  + The local environment is setup as a throw-away dictionary for current evaluation.
-  + will initialize a couple keys in our local environment.
+  + The `evaluate` function will initialize a couple keys in the local environment.
     + `time`: the time base. (represented by `Signal.time`)
     + `data`: the ydata in case of 1D signals. (represented by `Signal.data`)
     + `data_primary`: alias for data. (represented by `Signal.data_primary`)